moshehbenavraham/Napkin-AI-API/docs/USAGE.md

 - Rate limit exceeded: Wait for Retry-After seconds and try again.

 FAQ

+**Q: Which interface should I use - Web or CLI?**
+A: Use the Web Interface for interactive exploration and visual feedback.
+Use the CLI for automation, scripting, or integration into workflows.

-Q: Where are files saved?
+**Q: Where are files saved?**
-A: By default under the configured storage path (see NAPKIN_STORAGE_PATH, defaults to ./data/visuals).
-You can override with --output.
+A: CLI saves to the configured storage path (NAPKIN_STORAGE_PATH, defaults to ./data/visuals).
+Web Interface provides direct downloads to your browser's download folder.

-Q: How do I find available style names?
+**Q: How do I find available style names?**
-A: Use `poetry run napkin styles --list` or consult the styles table in docs/NAPKIN_AI_API.md.
-Named styles are mapped to API IDs internally.
+A: Web Interface has an interactive style browser.
+For CLI, use `poetry run napkin styles --list` or consult the styles table in docs/NAPKIN_AI_API.md.

-Q: Can I pass a custom style ID?
+**Q: Can I pass a custom style ID?**
-A: Yes, pass the raw style ID via --style; it will be used as-is.
+A: Yes in CLI, pass the raw style ID via --style.
+The Web Interface currently only supports built-in styles.

-Q: How many variations can I request?
+**Q: How many variations can I request?**
-A: 1 to 4.
-The CLI validates the range.
+A: 1 to 4 in both interfaces.

-Q: Why use `poetry run` before every command?
+**Q: Why use `poetry run` before every command?**
 A: Poetry 2.0 requires this to run commands in the virtual environment.
 Alternatively, activate the environment first with `source .venv/bin/activate`.

-Q: Can I use the CLI without Poetry?
+**Q: Can I use without Poetry?**
-A: Yes, use `python main.py` instead of `napkin` after installing dependencies with pip.
+A: Yes, use `python main.py` for CLI or `python -m streamlit run streamlit_app.py` for Web after installing dependencies with pip.

+**Q: Can I run both Web and CLI at the same time?**
+A: Yes, they are independent interfaces.
+The Web Interface runs on a local server while CLI runs in your terminal.

 Accessibility and i18n
 - Language is provided in BCP 47 format (e.g., en-US).